 But we have to admit it, some people are never going to get over their nerves in front of camera, and it’s just not for them.
 Or if they do it simply takes a lot of practice in front of a camera crew and lights, which is a luxury they are unlikely to have.
 I very much hope these tips have been helpful for any prospective interviewees out there, but if it’s not for you then deep down you’ll know it, and you my advice is follow that gut instinct, don’t get bullied into doing it, say thanks but no thanks and maybe suggest someone else.
 But if you are nervous, and in two minds, well know that that’s only good common sense.
 Being human.
 Be aware that everyone is nervous too some degree, and in the end… everyone is alright!
 They live out the rest of the day, with anything below par consigned to the editing room floor.

-If you have any further questions or feedback, or if there’s anything you feel I have missed or would be useful to add, do let me know in the comments.
+If you have any further questions about testimonial video production or feedback, or if there’s anything you feel I have missed or would be useful to add, do let me know in the comments.